jdvlok/digitise-bom-meta/README.md

 3. Create directory "csvfiles", link "stations_v9a.dat" (190 MB, containing all Australian SAT data - not available here due to size constraints)

+4. Run interpret_onetxt.py to extract meta data in one .txt file into a .csv file (i.e. process one station).
+This file has the following dependencies:
+4.1. interpret_classes.py containing class definitions
+4.2. stations_v9a.dat containing all SAT data (e.g. monthly Tmax of all Australian stations) 4.3. stationsdef5.py containing class definitions of stations_v9a.dat